codebude/QRCoder/readme.md

 PM> Install-Package QRCoder
 ```

-*Note: The NuGet feed only contains stable releases.
+*Note: The NuGet feed contains only **stable** releases.
 If you wan't the latest build add one of the following urls to the "Package Sources" of Visual Studio's NuGet Package Manager options.*

 *NuGet V3 feed URL (Visual Studio 2015+):* `https://www.myget.org/F/qrcoder/api/v3/index.json`